 4. Aaja Piya Tohe Pyar Doon from Baharon Ke Sapne – The movie is still remembered for two of the best solos sung by Lata Mangeshkar.
 It’s not easy to point out which one is better.
 In this song sequence, Rajesh Khanna is seen in a gloomy mood, and Asha Parekh tries to make him happy.

 14. Do Nainon Mein Ansoo Bhare Hai from Khushboo – How can this amazing tune miss our list?
-This sad song too was filmed on Hema Malini.
+This sad song was filmed on Hema Malini.
 Lyrics were penned by Gulzar, who directed the movie too.